koute/speedy/README.md

 This allows you to append fields to a struct without losing the ability to read data written with the old struct.
 Warning : this is not retroactive, meaning if a struct did not have this tag before, you won't be able to read serialized data serialized without this attribute.
-This features add one byte in front of each serialized structs.
+This features add a varint64 in front of each serialized structs (1 byte if less than 128 fields).
-Please note that you can't use this attribute for structs with more than 127 fields at the moment.

 ## Enum attributes